flatcar-archive/flatcar-docs/os/booting-with-libvirt.md

 # Running Flatcar Linux on libvirt

-This guide explains how to run Container Linux with libvirt using the QEMU driver.
+This guide explains how to run Flatcar Linux with libvirt using the QEMU driver.
 The libvirt configuration file can be used (for example) with `virsh` or `virt-manager`.
 The guide assumes that you already have a running libvirt setup and `virt-install` tool.
 If you don’t have that, other solutions are most likely easier.